13rac1/ESP8266-Remote-Fan-Relay/README.md

 ## Background

-I have a HEPA filter fan in a out-of-the-way, but awkward to access location.
+I have a HEPA filter in an out-of-the-way, but awkward to access location.
 Problem, solved.

 ## License